Hairspray (musical): Tours

 The first U.S. national tour started in September 2003 in Baltimore and ended in June 2006.
 It starred Carly Jibson as Tracy, Bruce Vilanch as Edna, Terron Brooks as Seaweed, Sandra DeNise as Penny, Susan Cella as Velma, and Ramona Cole (soon replaced by Charlotte Crossley) as Motormouth Maybelle.
 When the tour came to Los Angeles, Winokur reprised her role as Tracy, together with the original Broadway Link, Matthew Morrison.
 The same creative team of O'Brien and Mitchell was at the helm.
 Lon Hoyt served as music supervisor.
 Jim Vukovich served as music director for the entire 33 months on the road.

 In July 2006, a non-Equity U.S. and Asian tour opened in Atlantic City's Harrah's Casino.
 The shorter "casino version" was used for a six-week run, but when the tour moved on, it continued with the full version minus the character of Lorraine.
 The production starred Brooklynn Pulver as Tracy, Jerry O'Boyle as Edna, Dan Ferretti as Wilbur, Constantine Rousouli as Link, Christian Dante White as Seaweed, Alyssa Malgeri as Penny, Jarret Mallon as Corny, Happy McPartlin as Velma, Pearl Thomas as Amber, and Yvette Clark as Motormouth Maybelle.
 The tour played sit-down engagements in Tokyo, Shanghai and Beijing.
 It gave its final performance on April 25, 2010, at the Fox Performing Arts Center in Riverside, California.

 After the West End production closed, Hairspray began touring the UK and Ireland, starting at the Wales Millennium Centre in Cardiff on April 7, 2010, following previews from March 30.
 The tour starred Michael Ball as Edna, alternating with Michael Starke and Brian Conley; Les Dennis, Nigel Planer and Micky Dolenz alternating as Wilbur, and Laurie Scarth as Tracy.

 Hairspray toured the UK and Ireland in 2013.
 The show opened on February 13 in The Lowry Theatre in Manchester with Mark Benton as Edna, Lucy Benjamin as Velma, Sandra Marvin as Motormouth Maybelle, Marcus Collins as Seaweed, and Freya Sutton as Tracy.
 MM Musicals presented the show at FairfieldHalls, Croydon, in the Ashcroft Theatre, from 19 to 22 November 2014, with Corin Miller as Tracy, Andy Lingfield as Edna, and Natalie Cave as Penny.

 Mark Goucher produced a Hairspray tour in the UK from September 2015, starting at the Curve, Leicester.
 The production returned at the end of summer 2017 to once again tour the UK, starring Norman Pace as Wilbur, Brenda Edwards as Motormouth, Layton Williams, and Rebecca Mendoza as Tracy.
 The Curve production and subsequent tours were directed by Paul Kerryson with choreography by Drew McOnie.

 The production toured the UK and Ireland again in 2021 directed by Paul Kerryson and starring Brenda Edwards as Motormouth Maybelle and Norman Pace as Wilbur.
 It opened in Plymouth on 24 June 2021 before touring around the UK into 2022.

+The production is set to tour the UK and Ireland again in 2027, opening at the Palace Theatre in Manchester in July 2027.